Union army: Officers

-Commissioned officers in the Union Army could be divided in several categories: general officers including Lieutenant General (added on March 2, 1864), Major Generals and Brigadier Generals; field officers including Colonels, Lieutenant Colonels and Majors; and company officers including Captains, First Lieutenants and Second Lieutenants.
-There was a further distinction between "line" officers – members of the artillery, cavalry or infantry branches – and staff officers, which were part of the various departments and bureaus of the War Department.
+Commissioned officers in the Union army could be divided in several categories: general officers, including lieutenant general, which was added on March 2, 1864, major generals and brigadier generals; field officers including colonels, lieutenant colonels and majors; and company officers including captains, first lieutenants and second lieutenants.
+There was further differentiation between line officers, who were members of the artillery, cavalry or infantry branches, and staff officers, who were part of the various departments and bureaus of the War Department.
 All line officers outranked staff officers except in cases pertaining to their staff assignment, in which they received their orders from their respective department chiefs.
-Additionally, Regular general officers outranked Volunteer general officers of the same grade regardless of their date of commission, a feature which could become a subject of contention.
-The use of brevet ranks was also a common feature of the Union Army.
+Regular general officers outranked volunteer general officers of the same grade regardless of their date of commission, a feature which could have become a subject of contention.
+The use of brevet ranks was also a common feature of the Union army.

-Officer appointments depended on the commission grade and whether it was in the Regular or Volunteer forces.
-The President reserved the right to issue commission for all Regular officers and for general officers in the Volunteer forces.
-Volunteer field and company-grade officers could be commissioned by either the President or their respective Governor.
+Officer appointments depended on the commission grade and whether it was in the regular or volunteer forces.
+The President reserved the right to issue commission for all regular officers and for general officers in the volunteer forces.
+Volunteer field and company-grade officers could be commissioned by either the president or their respective governor.
 Company officers were also unique in that they were usually elected by members of their company.
-The political appointment and/or election of Volunteer officers was part of a long-standing militia tradition and of a political patronage system common in the United States.
+The political appointment and/or election of volunteer officers was part of a long-standing militia tradition and of a political patronage system common in the United States.
 While many of these officers were West Point graduates or had prior military experience, others had none, nor was military leadership a primary consideration in such appointments.
 Such a policy inevitably resulted in the promotion of inept officers over more able commanders.
 As the war dragged on and casualties mounted, governors reacted to their constituents' complaints and instead began to issue commissions on the basis of battlefield rather than political competence.

 Officers tended to suffer a higher percentage of battle wounds on account of either the necessity of leading their units into combat and their conspicuousness when accompanied by staff and escorts.

-Among memorable field leaders of the army were Nathaniel Lyon (first Union general to be killed in battle during the war), William Rosecrans, George Henry Thomas, and William Tecumseh Sherman.
-Others, of lesser competence, included Benjamin F. Butler.
+Among memorable field leaders of the army were Nathaniel Lyon (first Union general to be killed in battle during the war), William Rosecrans, George Henry Thomas, William Tecumseh Sherman, Phil Sheridan, and Benjamin F. Butler.